October 11–13, 2019

 - Amtrak arrives in Northampton from NYC

-- Pizza and drinks (at the Conway Inn?)
+- Pizza and drinks at the Conway Inn (43 Main St)

 - If you have a car, there is plenty of parking at the venue.
 It’s about a 3–4 hour drive from New York, 2–2.5 hours from Boston, and 45 minutes from Springfield.
-If road conditions are icy near the venue, you can park at the bottom of the ridge and take the 10 minute stroll to the top.
 Note that the map above gives directions to the center of town; I will send you detailed directions to my house after you sign up.

 - There is no public transit in Conway.
 I know.
 The closest cities are Northampton and Greenfield, both of which are serviced by Peter Pan Bus (from Boston and New York) and the once-daily Amtrak Vermonter Line (only New York).
 I’ll be able to take a carful of people to and from the venue, but I can’t guarantee that I’ll be able to give everyone a ride.